Florida site of GOP convention orders wearing of masks

 The city of Jacksonville, Florida, where mask-averse President Donald Trump plans to accept the Republican nomination in August, ordered the wearing of face coverings Monday, joining the list of state and local governments reversing course to try to beat back a resurgence of the coronavirus.

-Less than a week after Mayor Lenny Curry said that there would be no mask requirement, city officials announced that coverings would be required in “situations where individuals cannot socially distance.”
+Less than a week after Mayor Lenny Curry said there would be no mask requirement, city officials announced that coverings must be worn in “situations where individuals cannot socially distance.”

-White House spokeswoman Kayleigh McEnany said the president’s advice is to “do whatever your local jurisdiction requests of you.”
+White House spokeswoman Kayleigh McEnany responded by saying the president’s advice is to “do whatever your local jurisdiction requests of you.”

-Trump has refused to wear a mask on recent trips to states and businesses that require them.
+Trump has refused to wear a mask during visits to states and businesses that require them.

 The Jacksonville order came on the same day that the head of the World Health Organization warned that the pandemic is “not even close to being over” and is accelerating.